Side effects of childhood AML treatment

 Both chemotherapy and radiation therapy can cause changes to the sense of taste and smell.
 This is usually temporary but in some cases it lasts up to several months.
 There are lots of reasons why children may not feel like eating much during treatment, especially while they are having treatment or are in hospital.
 Allowing your child to eat when they are hungry, which often means snacking in between meal times, and offering them nutritious snacks and drinks throughout the day can be helpful.

 Mucositis, or inflammation of the lining of the mouth, throat or gut is a common and uncomfortable side effect of chemotherapy and some forms of radiotherapy.
 It usually starts about a week after the treatment has finished and goes away once their blood count recovers, usually a couple of weeks later.
 During this time the mouth and throat could get quite sore.
-Soluble paracetamol and other topical drugs (ones which can be applied to the sore area) can help.
+Soluble pain medication and other topical drugs (ones which can be applied to the sore area) can help.

 It is important to keep your child’s mouth as clean as possible while they are having treatment to help prevent infection.
 Avoid commercial mouthwashes as these are often too strong or they may contain alcohol, which will hurt their mouth.